SOUTHERN SCOOTER CHALLENGE -POSTPONED till

-Saturday 23rd September
+Saturday 3th September 2022

-You can register yourself or your team from 1st June 2017.
+You can register yourself or your team from 1st June 2021.

 All funds raised go to the: